smaht-dac/smaht-pipeline-utils/docs/yaml_file_format.rst

 File Format
 ===========

-This documentation provides a comprehensive guide to the template structure necessary for implementing *File Format* objects in CGAP.
+This documentation provides a comprehensive guide to the template structure necessary for implementing *File Format* objects.
 These objects enable users to codify file formats used by the pipeline.

 Template